ProjectPythia/pythia-foundations/foundations/getting-started-python.md

-# Getting started with Python
+# Getting Started with Python

 **_New Python users, start here!_**